shashnavad/CCBD-3D-Family-Trees/README.md

 The given problem is to find the distance from the source to all vertices within a radius of distance k keeping in mind the the nature of the tree.

+Algorithms for single source shortest path

+	1.Djikstra's algorithm(cannot be used since there is no priority between edges) 2.Warshall's algorithm(input to the algorithm is in adjacency matrix format) 3.Bellman Ford algorithm
+	4.0-1 BFS